ceph/ceph-csi/docs/design/proposals/creds-from-kms.md

 - Adds additional overhead as on each CSI RPC call a request is made to KMS for fetching credentials.
-- Possible risk of hitting the KMS rate limit
+- Possible risk of hitting the KMS rate limit.

 ## Extending existing implementation

 - KMS ID is provided as part of the provisioner, node-stage, and controller-expand secrets, along with Ceph `userID`, as shown below.
-  Having this information as part of *StorageClass* parameters, like using the `encryptionKMSID` key for volume encryption, wouldn't work as these parameters are not passed to all CSI RPCs, e.g. `DeleteVolume`.
+  Having this information as part of *StorageClass* parameters, like using the `encryptionKMSID` key for volume encryption, wouldn't work as these parameters are not passed to all CSI RPCs, e.g. `DeleteVolume`, `ControllerExpand` etc.

 ```yaml
 apiVersion: v1